QuickBase/interview-demos/ui-pipelines/README.md

 1. The submit button should create a json object and post it to any endpoint that returns some response.
 After the form is submitted, the user should have some indication that there is a success, and the state of the form should be reset.

-## Stretch Requirements / Tasks
+## Non-Core Requirements / Tasks

-Complete the core tasks before attempting one of these.
-You can also feel free to consider your own ideas for extension if you have time to complete additional requirements.
-These are only suggestions.

-* Allow the form to be responsive and work on mobile devices in addition to desktop.
+* Think of being responsive.
+Allow the form to be responsive and work on mobile devices in addition to desktop.
 * Think about error handling from the APIs, slow APIs, timeouts.
 Think about what kind of APIs would serve this feature the best.
 * Think about tests.
 What kind of tests would you write if you had more time?